stanmaz/BBOalert/README.md

 - make sure the Developer Mode is switched ON (in right-upper corner)
 - click at "Load Unpacked" button and navigate to the "BBOalert-master" directory and confirm.
 BBOalert should appear on the list of installed extension create a bookmark with URL: "https://www.bridgebase.com/v3/?lang=en".

-Note : CHROME does not support extensions under Android OS.
+Note : CHROME does not support extensions under Android.
 You should use YANDEX browser instead.
 The installation procedure is identical, except the last step : you should select the manifest.json file to complete the installation.

 ## Function